 This broad heading can include Data Analytics, Cyber Security and Forensics among other offerings.
 These teams offer organisations advice to ensure they are maximising the technology they have in place, and also suggest new technologies that offer increased efficiencies and improved ways of working.
 They also provide advice on privacy and confidentiality.
 This is a rapidly growing area of consulting in today’s increasingly tech-driven world.
 These teams empower their clients to use data to make key finance and strategic decisions.

 HR Consulting / People & Organisation Advisory

 Consultants with experience in HR, talent management, change management etc. help clients who are undergoing wider transformation projects.
 They also provide advice on performance management, reward, talent management, mobility etc. Organisations are constantly seeking to improve employee engagement and develop global workforces, these Consulting teams help companies future-proof their businesses.

 As you can see “Consulting” offers an excellent variety of career opportunities.
 It’s a growing area of business and provides excellent career paths for passionate, driven and enthusiastic professionals.
 If it’s an attractive career path for you get in touch with the Practice Team in Barden today, at firstname.lastname@example.org, to find out more.

 Barden’s Practice Series

 The Barden Practice Series aims to deliver practice focused content and interviews with the practice profession, and shine a spotlight on practice as a professional accounting career in the Irish market.
-Feel free to get in touch with Heather Gordon, Kate Flanagan or Aideen Murphy if you’d like to have a chat about the practice market, career opportunities, building your practice team or have an idea for a blog.
+Feel free to get in touch with Aideen Murphy or Kate Flanagan if you’d like to have a chat about the practice market, career opportunities, building your practice team or have an idea for a blog.